1. Home

 Year launched: 2020

 When you think 4x4, you'll probably think Land Rover and the mighty Defender.
-Land Rover set itself no easy task when it decided to replace the iconic Defender with an all-new model, but thankfully, the latest Defender is exactly what the company promised it would be.
+Land Rover set itself no easy task when it decided to replace the iconic Defender with an all-new model, but thankfully, the current Defender is exactly what the company promised it would be.

-But what's it like off-road?
+What's it like off-road?
 There's plenty of clever tech on hand to ensure the Defender will conquer any type of terrain.
 All models come with four-wheel-drive, naturally, and with Land Rover's Terrain Response off-road system that ensures the Defender's settings are always optimised for the precise type of terrain you're on (sand or mud, for example).
 There's also air suspension as standard and an optional 3D surround camera that can help when wading in deep water or reversing a trailer.

 What makes the Defender so good is that it does everything the old model could do off-road, but is in a different league when it comes to on-road performance.
 The only concern may be that it's so refined and high-tech, you might not want to cake it in filth after all...